What is the Debt Equity Ratio?

 The debt equity ratio is calculated by dividing debt by owners equity, as shown in the following formula.

-- Debt is given in the balance sheet and includes loans, overdrafts, hire purchase and any other borrowings.
+- Firstly debt is given in the balance sheet and includes loans, overdrafts, hire purchase and any other borrowings.
 The bank may include leasing when calculating the ratio as they take a stricter approach.

-- Equity is found in the balance sheet and includes amounts invested by the owners and any retained profits.
+- Secondly equity is found in the balance sheet and includes amounts invested by the owners and any retained profits.

 Cash | 30,000 |